-Lectures impart knowledge and help students develop awareness of key aspects of genomic science.
-The computer practical gives students supervision and guidance in analysing high-throughput phenotypic data and linking it to genomic data.
-Genomics is a rapidly evolving field – students will be encouraged to read key papers from discovery and review journals to keep abreast of developments and to develop a critical appreciation of genomic science, its strengths and limitations.
-Private study is necessary for students to absorb information presented in lectures and for self-assessment, to deepen their knowledge and understanding through directed reading, to become familiar with the web and its resources for genome analysis, and to complete the computer analysis..
+Lectures impact knowledge and help students develop awareness of key aspects of genomic science.
+The computer practical gives students supervision and guidance in analysing genomic data.
+Genomics is a rapidly evolving field - students will be encouraged to read key papers from discovery and review journals to keep abreast of developments and to develop a critical appreciation of genomic science, its strengths and limitations.
+Private study is necessary for students to absorb information presented in lectures and for self-assessment, to deepen their knowledge and understanding through directed reading to become familiar with the web and its resources for genome analysis and to complete the computer analysis.

 The format of resits will be determined by the Board of Examiners